Adviser Outlook, October 2019

 Whether you give the negatives more weight than the positives, for the moment we don’t believe that any of the above equates to imminent recession, but we’re prepared for a more challenging path to gains and short-lived stock market pullbacks as we head into and through 2020.
 Our team is carefully monitoring the investment landscape as well as the potential risks and opportunities that lie ahead.
 As always, our clients’ goals and concerns are at the forefront of our decision-making process.

 Remember, we don’t have a crystal ball that allows us to foresee and sidestep adversity.
-If economists are said to have predicted eight of the last three recessions, market “seers” have an even worse record, having called 10 of the last two bear markets.
+If economists are said to have predicted eight of the last three recessions, market “seers” have an even worse record, having called 10 of the last two A period in which stock prices decline significantly from recent highs and remain below previous high marks for weeks or months.
+Generally, a decline of at least 20% in stock prices is considered the threshold marking the start of a bear market..
 Rather than try to scry the unknowable, for 25 years we’ve been delivering a disciplined, diversified approach to investing through thick and thin markets.
 At Adviser Investments, we like to say that we are fortune builders, not fortune tellers.

 Our statements and opinions are subject to change without notice and should be considered only as part of a diversified portfolio.
 You may request a free copy of the firm’s Form ADV Part 2, which describes, among other items, risk factors, strategies, affiliations, services offered and fees charged.